 Motorcycle Safety

 Northern Michigan University is one of 13 state-sponsored regional training agencies providing the Michigan Rider Education Program (Mi-REP) that is funded through a grant from the Michigan Department of State.
-NMU offers classes in five locations throughout the west/central Upper Peninsula.
+NMU offers classes in two locations In the west & central Upper Peninsula.

 With the popularity of motorcycle riding on the increase statewide and across the country this program offers riders of all skill levels some of the most comprehensive training available anywhere.
 All of our instructors are MSF certified rider coaches in addition to being experienced avid riders.